 - Erebos, God of the Dead - The fact that this Greed variant comes on a cute anti-lifegain hatebear body makes surprisingly little difference, and the body part isn't super easy to get online.

-- Graveborn Muse - Daxos is a zombie, so this is essentially a double Phyrexian Arena.
+- Graveborn Muse (friendly version) - Daxos is a zombie, so this is essentially a double Phyrexian Arena.
 Splash in Agent of Erebos and it gets tripled, but there's no way to go higher than that without outside help.

 - Greed - The fact it's cheaper to activate than Erebos/Blood Fast makes this preferable in the late game scenarios where these cards really come online.
 However, as a trade-off, that's literally all this thing does.